 5-Year and 10-Year Comparison With Real Numbers

-Numbers without context are misleading.
-The single most important variable in any Bitcoin vs. savings account comparison is when you started.
-Cherry-picking a start date can make Bitcoin look like the greatest investment in human history or a catastrophic money pit.
-Honest analysis requires looking at multiple start dates and acknowledging both outcomes.
+The single most important variable in this comparison is when you started.
+Cherry-pick a start date and you can make Bitcoin look like the greatest investment ever or a catastrophic money pit.
+So the table below covers multiple start dates, including the worst-case scenario.

-The table below shows what happened to $10,000 invested in either a savings account or Bitcoin over different 5-year and 10-year windows.
-Savings account returns use approximate average APY rates that were available during each period.
-Bitcoin returns use actual historical prices at the start and end of each period.
+Each row tracks $10,000 over a 5-year or 10-year window.
+Savings account returns use the approximate average APY available during each period.
+Bitcoin returns use actual historical spot prices at the start and end.
 All figures are nominal (not adjusted for inflation).

 ▪ $10,000 Invested: Savings Account vs. Bitcoin